-Hospital readmission is a frequent health issue associated with increased healthcare costs.
-In the USA, it has been estimated that the annual cost of 30-days hospital readmission ranges from \$17.4 to \$ 44 billion.
-Everal preventable and unpreventable risk factors are associated with increased hospital readmission, including dementia, which is considered a poor outcome and accounts for 25%-27% of the readmission in elderly patients.
-Also, heart failure accounts for 18-24% of readmissions, followed by respiratory failure (13.1%) and renal failure (8.9%).
-Also, heart factors include; length of hospital stay, polypharmacy ( $\geq 5$ medications), the decline in the functional status and lack of appropriate transition of care.
-In addition, lack of patient education and poor understanding of medical issues are also associated with increased risk for hospital readmission.
-Another unpreventable factor for hospital readmission is the disease progression itself.
+ospital readmission is a frequent health issue associated with increased healthcare costs.1 In the USA, it has been estimated that the annual cost of 30-day hospital readmission ranges from \$17.4 to \$44 billion.2-4 Several preventable and unpreventable risk factors are associated with increased hospital readmission, including dementia, which is considered a poor outcome and accounts for 25-27% of the readmission in elderly patients.5 Also, heart failure accounts for 18-24% of readmissions, followed by respiratory failure (13.1%) and renal failure (8.9%).^{6,7} Other factors include the length of hospital stay, polypharmacy (\geq 5 medications), the decline in the functional status, and lack of appropriate transition of care.7-9 In addition, lack of patient education and poor understanding of medical issues are also associated with increased risk for hospital readmission.3 Another unpreventable factor for hospital readmission is the disease progression itself.^{2,3}

-The 28-days hospital readmission has numerous financial implications on the health care system, and it is linked with increased short and long term mortality regardless of the severity of the patients' underlying diseases.
-It is associated with 39% mortality compared to 12% in patients with no readmission episodes.
+The 28-day hospital readmission has numerous financial implications on the health care system,10 and it is linked with increased short- and long-term mortality regardless of the severity of the patients' underlying diseases.^{11,12} It is associated with 39% mortality compared to 12% in patients with no readmission episodes.13

-Hospital readmission is an indicator of the quality of a health care system.
-14-16 In the Middle Eastern region expanding population has overstrained health care resources, including increased pressure on hospital beds.
+Hospital readmission is an indicator of the quality of a health care system.^{14-16} In the Middle Eastern region, expanding population has overstrained health care resources, including increased pressure on hospital beds.
 As a result, early and poorly planned hospital discharges might worsen the situation by increasing unplanned hospital readmissions.
 However, studies on hospital readmission from the Middle Eastern region are sparse.
-Therefore, the study aims to evaluate the incidence of 28-days hospital readmission in a tertiary hospital in Oman and identify potential factors associated with increased risk of hospital readmission.
+Therefore, the study aims to evaluate the incidence of 28day hospital readmission in a tertiary hospital in Oman and identify potential factors associated with increased risk of hospital readmission.